mcneel/developer.rhino3d.com/content/en/guides/eto/grid-view/_index.md

 ## DataStore and Bindings

 Cells in Grids make use of "Indirect Bindings".
-Bindings which are handed entirely internally by Eto and do not require `control.BindDataContext` to be used.
+Bindings which are handled entirely internally by Eto and do not require `control.BindDataContext` to be used.

 When we define our column, we can represent the row as data in one of two ways.